-GSA’s Office of Governmentwide Policy is responsible for issuing travel and relocation policy through the Federal Travel Regulation (FTR), and you canread the full bulletin here.
+GSA's Office of Governmentwide Policy is responsible for issuing travel and relocation policy through the Federal Travel Regulation (FTR), and you can read the full bulletin here [PDF - 45 KB].
 Currently, the regulations allow for federal travelers to use TNCs.
 The simple answer is that: yes, as a federal employee traveling on official business, you can be reimbursed for rideshares in accordance with your agency procedures and local laws.

 Federal employees should be familiar with their agency's policy prior to using a TNC for official travel purposes.

 - When is it effective that federal travelers can use TNCs?

 The FTR currently allows agencies to reimburse employees who use TNCs on official government travel following their agency policy and procedures.